mykobob/Chess/README.md

 Chess
 =====

 My second attempt at creating chess.
+This time with a different and kind of odd way of implementing it.

 Typical chess rules are implemented.